WP-Grogu/ObjectPress/docs/the-basics/custom-post-types.md

     ],
 ```

-> The custom post types are going to be initialized before taxonomies and in the order they appears in the configuration array.
+> The custom post types are going to be initialized before taxonomies, and in the order they appears in the configuration array.

 Alternatively, you can initiate your custom post types manually :